 At National Grid we’re always looking to the future, exploring new innovations and efficient ways of working, while ensuring our employees stay safe.
 Spot the robot dog is part of the new guard, conducting essential safety inspections at one of our US electricity substations.

 Spot the robot dog is not like any dog you’ve seen before – he has a shiny yellow coat, is bandy legged and has a zoom camera for a head.
-But he’s most certainly working like a dog, carrying out critical safety inspections at the high-voltage Sandy Pond electricity substation.
+But he’s most certainly working like a dog, carrying out critical safety inspections at the high-voltage Sandy Pond electricity substation, without the need for lengthy shut-downs.

 Dean Berlin, Lead Technology Analyst has been exploring all Spot’s new tricks that will keep staff safe.
 He explains: “The Spot robot allows us to collect better information about our equipment, while also keeping our employees out of harm’s way.
 Its panoramic tilting optical camera allows us to zoom up to 30 times on any of our assets or gauges we need to see.